BIOS 2012 Exercise Physiology

 Coordinator Simon Green Opens in new window

-Description This unit covers the essential physiology that helps us understand how we control our exercise behaviour.
+Description This subject covers the essential physiology that helps us understand how we control our exercise behaviour.
 In lectures there is a focus on physiological control, with emphasis on neuromuscular, cardiovascular, respiratory and thermoregulatory responses during exercise, as well as adaptation of these responses in response to ageing, disease and exercise training.
 In laboratory classes, there is a focus on the acquisition and interpretation of physiological responses during exercise.

 School Health Sciences